copper-project/copper-rs/README.md

 with [Bevy](https://crates.io/crates/bevy) (Game Engine in Rust) and [Avian3d](https://crates.io/crates/avian3d) (Physics Engine in Rust)

-You have a mac or a linux linux machine just run ...
+You have a mac or a linux machine (x86-64 or Arm) just run ...

 ```bash
 $ cargo install cu-rp-balancebot